-Figure 1.4 and Figure 1.5 indicates the physical and virtual cabinets available in the OfficeServ 7200-S. Physical card slots in the cabinet support the various combinations of cards detailed in Part 2.
+Figure 1.4 and Figure 1.5 indicates the physical and virtual cabinets available in the OfficeServ 7200.
+Physical card slots in cabinets 1 and 2 support the various combinations of cards detailed in Part 2.
 HARDWARE DESCRIPTIONS.
-Virtual cabinets 2~6 provide six (6) slots each with each slot providing 8 ports (communication channels).
+Virtual cabinets 3~8 provide six (6) slots each with each slot providing 8 ports (communication channels).
+The total virtual devices allowed is 288.